-Lack of trust is a major problem in any relationship.
 Lack of trust isn’t always related toinfidelity – it can rear its head any time.
-If you find yourself constantly doubting your partner or wondering if they’re being truthful with you, it’s time to tackle your trust issues together.
+If you find yourself constantly doubting your partner or wondering if they’re truthful with you, it’s time to tackle your trust issues together.

-Solution: Be consistent and trustworthy.
+Be consistent and trustworthy.
 Each of you should make an effort to be where you say you’re going to be and do what you say you’re going to do.
-Call when you say you’ll call.
-Never lie to your partner.
-Showing empathy and respect for your partner’s feelings also helps to build trust.
+This is one of the best solutions to marriage problems.

 When life gets too much, you get overwhelmed.
 Maybe you’re in the midst of going after a promotion at work.
 Maybe they’re dealing with a troubled teenage son or daughter.

-Solution: Communication is a skill like any other, and learning it can make all the difference to your relationship.
+Communication is a skill like any other, and learning it can make all the difference to your relationship.
 Learn how to listen without judging or interrupting, and how to get your point across without attacking.

 4. Not prioritizing each other

 It’s so easy to take your partner for granted, especially when you have a lot of things going on.
-Before you know it, the only time you get together is over a hurried family dinner, or while trying to get out the door in the morning.
+Before you know it, the only time you get together is over a hurried family dinner or while trying to get out the door in the morning.

-Solution: Make time for each other every single day.
-No matter how busy you are, carve out fifteen or thirty minutes that’s just for the two of you to talk and spend quiet time together.
+Make time for each other every single day.
+No matter how busy you are, carve out fifteen or thirty minutes; that’s just for the two of you to talk and spend quiet time together.

-Solution: Put those good communication skills to work here and have a serious talk about money.
-Figure out a budget that you both agree on, and stick to it.
+One of the tips to fix old relationship issues regarding finances is to put those good communication skills to work here and have a serious talk about money.
+Figure out a budget that you both agree on and stick to it.

 6. Changing priorities

 We all change as we move through life.
 Maybe you were both ambitious once, but now you’d rather live a quiet life.
 Perhaps your partner is no longer enthusiastic about your shared dream of buying a house by the sea.

-Solution: Look for what you both still have in common, while allowing your partner to change and grow.
+Look for what you both still have in common while allowing your partner to change and grow.
 Embrace who they are now instead of pining for the past.